Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Perturbative solution

 Here, one can observe that a Bell-state-like correlation appears between the harmonic modes.

 For the sake of completeness, we derive the original $|\Psi(t)\rangle$ quantum state by inverting the transformations of Eq.~(\ref{transforedPsi}) which results in

 Accordingly, the resulting quantum state of the exciting and harmonic modes is an entangled superposition state in the displaced number-state basis.
 Based on these considerations, it is clear that second-order iteration is needed to reveal intermodal correlations.
+The quantum state of the harmonic field within Eq.~(\ref{persol}) can be qualitatively described as a displaced generalized W-like state.
+We note that approximate W-states have been predicted to occur, using a different approach, in Ref.~\cite{STPH22} for low harmonic conversion efficiencies.
+We note that W-states are generally considered to be robust against photon-number losses \cite{PhysRevA.62.062314}.
+While the mode-dependent displacements can cause deviations from the quantum properties of the W-states, it seems plausible that the displacement does not deteriorate the robustness.

 Note that both the harmonics and the driving field become slightly non-Gaussian as a result of the interaction.
 To show the deviation from coherent states, we calculate the leading term difference arising in the Wigner-function \cite{Bartlett_Moyal_1949} of the density-matrix associated with the $n$th harmonic mode.
 After construction of the density matrix [see App.\ref{densityM} for details] and tracing out all but one harmonic mode, we get